 Both the exams are conducted for recruitment of JRF and Assistant Professors.

 The qualifying procedure is similar.
-Candidates are selected only based on their performances in written test.
+Candidates are selected only based on their performances in test.

-CBSE UGC NET Exam and CSIR NET Exam are conducted twice a year, usually in the months of June and December.
+NTA UGC NET Exam and CSIR NET Exam are conducted twice a year, usually in the months of June/July and December.

 The candidates are assessed on the basis of their Aptitude Knowledge and Subject Knowledge.